huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_endpoint.md

   region will be used.
 Changing this creates a new VPC endpoint.

 * `service_id` - (Required, String, ForceNew) Specifies the ID of the VPC endpoint service.
-  The VPC endpoint service could be private or public.
+  The VPC endpoint service could be private interface service, public interface service or gateway service.
+  + For private interface service, the value of `service_id` can be obtained through resource `huaweicloud_vpcep_service` or datasource `huaweicloud_vpcep_services`.
+  + For public interface service, the value of `service_id` can be obtained through datasource `huaweicloud_vpcep_public_services`.
+  + For gateway service, due to API reasons, the current provider's capabilities do not support the creation of gateway VPC endpoint services.
+Please try to obtain `service_id` through datasource `huaweicloud_vpcep_public_services` or look for VPCEP operation and maintenance help to find the gateway service ID.

   Changing this creates a new VPC endpoint.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC where the VPC endpoint is to be created.
 Changing this creates a new VPC endpoint.

 * `network_id` - (Optional, String, ForceNew) Specifies the network ID of the subnet in the VPC specified by `vpc_id`.
+  This field is required when creating a VPC endpoint for connecting an interface VPC endpoint service.
+  The use of this field has the following restrictions:
+  + The subnet CIDR block of the VPC cannot overlap with **198.19.128.0/17**.
+  + The destination address of the custom route in the VPC route table cannot overlap with **198.19.128.0/17**.

   Changing this creates a new VPC endpoint.

-  -> This field is required when creating a VPC endpoint for connecting an interface VPC endpoint service.

 * `ip_address` - (Optional, String, ForceNew) Specifies the IP address for accessing the associated VPC endpoint service.
 Only IPv4 addresses are supported.
+This field is required when creating a VPC endpoint for connecting an interface VPC endpoint service.

   Changing this creates a new VPC endpoint.

 * `enable_dns` - (Optional, Bool, ForceNew) Specifies whether to create a private domain name.
-The default value is true.
+The default value is **true**.
+This field is valid only when creating a VPC endpoint for connecting an interface VPC endpoint service.

   Changing this creates a new VPC endpoint.

-  -> This field is valid only when creating a VPC endpoint for connecting an interface VPC endpoint service.

 * `description` - (Optional, String, ForceNew) Specifies the description of the VPC endpoint.
+The value can contain characters such as letters and digits, but cannot contain less than signs (<) and great than signs (>).

   Changing this creates a new VPC endpoint.

 * `routetables` - (Optional, List, ForceNew) Specifies the IDs of the route tables associated with the VPC endpoint.
+  This field is valid only when creating a VPC endpoint for connecting a gateway VPC endpoint service.
+  The default route table will be used when this field is not specified.

   Changing this creates a new VPC endpoint.

-  -> This field is valid only when creating a VPC endpoint for connecting a gateway VPC endpoint service.
-    The default route table will be used when this field is not specified.

 * `enable_whitelist` - (Optional, Bool) Specifies whether to enable access control.
-The default value is false.
+The default value is **false**.

 * `whitelist` - (Optional, List) Specifies the list of IP address or CIDR block which can be accessed to the VPC endpoint.
 This field is valid when `enable_whitelist` is set to **true**.
 The max length of whitelist is 20.
+  This field is valid only when creating a VPC endpoint for connecting an interface VPC endpoint service.

+* `policy_statement` - (Optional, String) Specifies the policy of the gateway VPC endpoint.
+The value is a string in JSON array format.
+This parameter is only available when `enable_policy` of the VPC endpoint services for Object Storage Service (OBS) and Scalable File Service (SFS) is set to **true**.

+  -> Please refer to [official document](https://support.huaweicloud.com/intl/en-us/usermanual-iam/iam_01_0017.html) for the data structure rules of the policy.
+Just pay attention to the fields `Effect`, `Action` and `Resource`.

+* `policy_document` - (Optional, String) Specifies the IAM 5.0 policies.
+This parameter is only available when `enable_policy` of the VPC endpoint services is set to **true**.
+Defaults to full access.
+  The VPC endpoint services of Object Storage Service (OBS) and Scalable File Service (SFS) do not support configuring this parameter.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint.